dantenetwork/cross-chain-demo/README.md

 # cross-chain-demo

-This `repo` is for demos with the development of Dante Network.
+This `repo` provides two demos showing common message communication and contracts invocation between multi-chains.
 This is a "Nightly" branch for development.
 New features will be published here as soon as we make progresses.

 ## Currently

-**Demo for interoperation between Near and EVM chains can now be experienced!**
+**Demo for interoperation between EVM chains and WASM chains like NEAR can now be experienced!**

-Currently, the demo smart contract to test the `service expression protocol` used for basic communication between different chains, including cross-chain message delivering and cross-chain contract invocations.

 ## Coming soon
-The development of the verification for multi-nodes has just been completed in [Near](https://github.com/dantenetwork/Trustless_Bridge/tree/main/near), and we're testing it now.
-After we finish our internal test in Near, the `solidity` version will be developed.
-We will deploy and test this point for ETH, Avalanche, PlatON, or other public chains with EVM soon.
-The Demo of the verification on Near will be published soon(within 4 weeks).
+The development and test of a fully basic functions version has been completed on NEAR.
+We will publish the test report soon.

+A Demo showing how the router evaluation algorithm works has been published [here](https://github.com/dantenetwork/Routers-Evaluation-Demo).

+A Demo showing how the router selection algorithm works will be published soon.
+Actually it's like a randomly selection game, and we will make some related community activities based on this algorithm.

 The `SQoS` is under development in `solidity`.
-We will update the demo as soon as we finish it.

-Besides, we will make `npm packages` for contract developers along with our SDK for `easy cross-chain DApps`'s development.
+We have finished some of the SQoS items, and it's under testing.

 The test network is planning to be online in early Q3(2022).